 — An international electronics manufacturer plans to build a factory in Mount Pleasant, WI after state legislators exempted the company from state environmental protection laws.

-This page is up to date as of March 8th, 2018.
+This page is up to date as of May 2, 2018.

-The Wisconsin Department of Natural Resources held a public meeting on Wednesday, March 7th, addressing Racine’s application to divert 7 million gallons of water per day.
+The DNR held a public meeting on Wednesday, March 7th, addressing Racine’s application to divert 7 million gallons of water per day.
 Citizens voiced their concerns about the water being used for private benefit, and what pollutants might remain in the roughly 4 million gallons that Foxconn will return to Lake Michigan.
 The meeting was also covered by the Racine Journal Times, Wisconsin State Journal, and Milwaukee Journal Sentinel.
 By the end of the public comment period, over 800 stakeholders submitted comments to DNR, raising significant concerns or questions about the application’s failure to satisfy key provisions of the Great Lakes Compact and lack of information about potentially harmful environmental impacts of the diversion.